skhiggins/ra_guide/README.md

 ## iii.
 Weekly timesheets and recaps

 ## Timesheets
 All research assistants fill out a weekly timesheet.
 This is helpful for planning, making sure PIs are optimizing your time and setting realistic expectations about how long different tasks will take.
-You can start by using the [timesheet template](https://github.com/skhiggins/ra_guide/blob/main/docs/Timesheet_template_individual.xlsx).
+You can start by using the [Excel timesheet template](https://github.com/skhiggins/ra_guide/blob/main/docs/Timesheet_template_individual.xlsx) or the [Google Sheet timesheet template](https://docs.google.com/spreadsheets/d/1A5Xbd8nhj6rzWYXcSUcnoYhlrP43Z69nJ7hB2TRF9uw/edit?usp=sharing).

 ### Filling out timesheets
 There are two options for filling out timesheets: filling out the timesheet directly or using [Clockify](https://clockify.me/).

-#### 1. Filling out Excel timesheet directly
+#### 1. Filling out Excel/Google timesheet directly
-One option is to keep the Excel open and fill it in when you start and stop working on a task.
+One option is to keep the Excel/Google Sheet open and fill it in when you start and stop working on a task.
 You can use a couple of shortcuts to make filling out the timesheet easier: `Ctrl+;` to enter the current date in a cell and `Ctrl+Shift+;` to enter the current time.

 #### 2. Using Clockify
 [Clockify](https://clockify.me/) is a time tracking app for Mac OS X, Windows, and web browsers.
 With Clockify, you can register individual entries as parts of tasks and projects, which makes this app easily compatible with the format of timesheets: